TIF: Learning Temporal Invariance in Android Malware Detectors: Motivation

 \subsection{Create Model to Learn Invariance}

-This discussion emphasizes the importance of learning stable, discriminative features for drift-robust malware detection.
-ERM captures both stable and unstable information correlated with the target variable~\cite{understanding}, often relying on unstable features when they are highly correlated.
-The key challenge is to isolate and enhance stable features, aligning with the principles of invariant learning in Section~\ref{invariant_learning}.

-Invariant learning methods face challenges, as their success depends on effective environment segmentation to reveal unstable information~\cite{environment_label, env_label}.
-In malware detection, identifying variants that trigger distribution shifts is uncertain.
-High-quality representations from the encoder are also essential for invariant predictors~\cite{yang2024invariant}, yet Figure~\ref{fig:feature_discrimination} shows that even during training, features fail to distinguish goodware from malware or capture malware’s execution intent, relying on ambiguous cues.

-To this end, we propose a temporal-aware environment segmentation method to reveal the instability of malware distribution drifts.
-In each environment, the ERM hypothesis guides the association with the target variable, and an encoder shared across environments attempts to learn all stable and unstable representations, after which it enhances the detector's generalization by minimizing the invariant risk to filter unstable elements.
+\diff{This discussion highlights the importance of learning stable, discriminative features for drift-robust malware detection.
+ERM captures stable and unstable information correlated with the target variable~\cite{understanding}, often relying on unstable features when highly predictive.
+The key challenge is to isolate and enhance stable features, aligning with invariant learning principles in Section~\ref{invariant_learning}.
+Invariant learning faces two challenges in malware detection.
+First, effective environment segmentation is needed to reveal unstable information~\cite{environment_label, env_label}, but identifying variants that trigger shifts is uncertain.
+Second, high-quality encoder representations are essential for invariant predictors~\cite{yang2024invariant}, yet Figure~\ref{fig:feature_discrimination} shows that training features may fail to distinguish goodware from malware or capture malware execution intent, relying on ambiguous cues.
+To this end, we use temporal environment segmentation to expose instability in malware distribution drift.
+Within each environment, ERM guides target-related representation learning, while a shared encoder captures stable and unstable information across environments.
+The detector then improves generalization by minimizing invariant risk to filter unstable elements.}